 Where does the money go?

-tMk wish to lead transparency in the charity sector, revealing our sources, overhead and marketing expenses and any benefits taken by Directors, Trustees and Management.
+We wish to lead transparency in the charity sector, revealing our sources, overhead and marketing expenses and any benefits taken by Directors, Trustees and Management.
 The sadness about the charity sector ‘business’ is the manipulation of income to support high salaries and overheads, money frequently donated to further a cause is too often used to fund expenses.
 Overhead costs are a reality of charity work but we believe donors should have the option to support the infrastructure or the end cause.
 To this end the Founder makes the following statement;

-In terms of running costs, we have set up a separate trading company ‘kindavillage‘, a company limited by guarantee with all its profits pledged to the Missing Kind Charity for redistribution back to support the village charitable activities.
-The running costs will be met by zero interest loans from the Founder’s personal interests in Visiongroup (GB) Ltd to tMK, KV will be self-sustaining from the ethical micro-business activities planned within KV.
+In terms of running costs, we have set up a separate trading company ‘KindaVillage Ltd’ (KV), a company limited by guarantee with all its profits pledged to the Missing Kind Charity for redistribution back to support the village’s charitable activities.
+The running costs will be met by zero interest loans from the Founder’s personal interests in Visiongroup (GB) Ltd to tMK.
+KV will be self-sustaining from the ethical micro-business activities planned within KV.

-In terms of personal benefits, this is limited to trustees and staff occasionally staying at the village to assist development of the village, working in such an inspiring location is truly a perk for serving the charity.
+In terms of personal benefits, this is limited to trustees and staff occasionally staying at the village to assist development of the village.
+Working in such an inspiring location is truly a perk for serving the charity.
 Trustees have the option to receive travel expenses when visiting on tMK matters, all expenses will be managed prudently.

-The annual report and accounts of the Missing Kind are available through the Charities Commission and with the trading accounts of KV will be available at our AGM for review and discussion. in the meantime any written financial queries relating to tMK or KV will be happily received and answered within 5 days.
+The annual report and accounts of the Missing Kind are available through the Charities Commission and, with the trading accounts of KV, will be available at our AGM for review and discussion.
+In the meantime, any written financial queries relating to tMK or KV will be happily received and answered within 5 days.